Selected Passages from Hungarian-Ottoman Wars

 Sforza Pallavicini

-Castaldo hired the secretariat of the monk, Marco Aurelio Ferrari for the crime.
-The White Monk was killed in his palace in Alvinc on the night of 16- 17 December 1551.
-Martinuzzi had his bodyguards removed because he thought it was a sign of peace and he was waiting for the men of Ferdinand like this, guessing nothing.
+Castaldo hired the monk’s secretary, Marco Aurelio Ferrari, to carry out the crime.
+The White Monk was killed in his palace in Alvinc on the night of 16 to 17 December 1551.
+Martinuzzi had his bodyguards removed, believing it to be a sign of peace, and waited for Ferdinand’s men without suspecting anything.
 The assassins of General Sforza-Pallavicini came to help Marco Aurelio Ferrari.
-They, Lorenzo Campeggi, Giovanni Munino, Mercada, Scramuccia, and two Spanish soldiers killed the 69 years old priest with two shots of musket and with 75 stabs.
-After dishonoring his corpse, the body was left unburied there for 70 days.
-The mercenaries cut off his hairy ear and sent it to Ferdinand as proof.
-When Queen Isabella heard of the murder, first she rejoiced, then she allegedly mourned him.
-Transylvania fell temporarily into the hands of the Habsburgs.
+They, Lorenzo Campeggi, Giovanni Munino, Mercada, Scramuccia, and two Spanish soldiers killed the 69-year-old priest with two musket shots and 75 stabs.
+After dishonoring his body, it was left unburied for 70 days.
+The mercenaries cut off his hairy ear and sent it to Ferdinand as evidence.
+When Queen Isabella heard of the murder, she first rejoiced, then allegedly mourned.
+Transylvania fell temporarily into Habsburg hands.

-After these turbulent events, the Transylvanians received Isabella and János Zsigmond upon their return from Poland with great pomp and festivities because the local noblemen had had had enough of the five-year-long Habsburg rule (1551-1556).
-Obviously, King Ferdinand was not able to defend Transylvania and the Sublime Port of the Sultan did not want to lose it, either.
+After these turbulent events, the Transylvanians welcomed Isabella and János Zsigmond on their return from Poland with great pomp and festivity, as the local nobility had had enough of five years of Habsburg rule (1551-1556).
+Obviously, King Ferdinand was unable to defend Transylvania, and the Sultan’s Sublime Port did not want to lose it either.

-Consequently, a war broke out between the followers of János Zsigmond (Szapolyai’s son) and Habsburg Ferdinand at the beginning of 1556.
+As a result, a war broke out between the supporters of János Zsigmond (Szapolyai’s son) and Habsburg Ferdinand at the beginning of 1556.

 King János Zsigmond, son of King Szapolyai of Hungary 1540-1571

-The Transylvanian Diet of Torda city declared the division from the Habsburgs right after that and they proclaimed János Zsigmond as their king on 8 March at Szászsebes.
-However, he has never been crowned with the Crown of the Hungarians which made a huge difference.
-After this, Ferdinand hurried to let the Sultan know in June that he had given Transylvania back to the followers of the Szapolyai clan.
+The Transylvanian Diet in the town of Torda immediately declared the separation from the Habsburgs and proclaimed János Zsigmond their king on 8 March in Szászsebes.
+However, he was never crowned with the Hungarian crown, which made all the difference.
+In June, Ferdinand rushed to inform the Sultan that he had returned Transylvania to the supporters of the Szapolyai clan.

 The Gold Forint of János Zsigmond and Isabella (1559)

-As a result of this, the Transylvanians received the Queen and her son who came in through the Pass of Verecke from Poland.
-There were bright celebrations held at Kolozsvár (Cluj, Klausenburg) and the Diet swore fealty to János Zsigmond on 25 November but they made his mother the Governor due to his young age.
-The troops of the Queen took back the forts from the Habsburgs one by one.
-The last big forts, Várad (Oradea) and Szamosújvár fell as well, Szamosújvár was defended by the previous Voivode of Transylvania.
-This Voivode was Dobó István, the hero of Eger Castle, who fought on the Habsburgs’ side.
+As a result, the Transylvanians welcomed the queen and her son, who had come from Poland via the Verecke Pass.
+In Kolozsvár (Cluj, Klausenburg) there were great celebrations and on 25 November the Diet swore allegiance to János Zsigmond, but because of his young age, they made his mother governor.
+The Queen’s troops retook the fortresses from the Habsburgs one by one.
+The last big fortresses, Várad (Oradea) and Szamosújvár also fell, Szamosújvár was defended by the former Voivode of Transylvania.
+This voivode was Dobó István, the hero of Eger Castle, who fought on the side of the Habsburgs.

 The tombstone of Captain Dobó István (photo: Thaler Tamás)

-Isabella was controlling Transylvania until her death in 1559.
-As the White Monk was not alive, the Queen didn’t have to take care much about saving money as the tight-fisted monk used to do it.
-She was in full charge of the financial issues and could lead her Renaissance spendthrift lifestyle as much as she wanted to.
-She spoke several languages but preferred the company of Italian and Polish people in her court.
-She ordered gorgeous Renaissance pieces of furniture and dresses from Italy and invited artists and musicians to her court in Gyulafehérvár (Alba Iulia).
-She adored jewels.
-She wanted to arrange a marriage between her son and a French princess but in order to do so she should have passed her power to her son who was growing up already.
-It was the same reason why the young János Zsigmond could not wed the daughter of Habsburg Ferdinand.
+Isabella ruled Transylvania until she died in 1559.
+With the White Monk no longer alive, the queen didn’t have to worry as much about saving money as the stingy monk had.
+She was in charge of all financial matters and was able to indulge in her Renaissance extravagance as much as she liked.
+She spoke several languages but preferred the company of Italians and Poles at her court.
+She ordered splendid Renaissance furniture and clothes from Italy and invited artists and musicians to her court in Gyulafehérvár (Alba Iulia).
+She loved jewels.
+She wanted to arrange a marriage between her son and a French princess, but this would have meant transferring her power to her son, who was already growing up.
+For the same reason, the young János Zsigmond could not marry the daughter of Habsburg Ferdinand.

 The signatures of Isabella and her son, 1558

-At the same time, the foundation of religious tolerance in Transylvania was laid down during Isabella’s reign.
-The Diet of Torda in 1557 declared that “everybody is allowed to live in the faith they wanted to if it is done without disturbing the other people’s practicing their religion.”
-It was the first step taken toward religious freedom.
-The Lutheran faith was legalized, and this thinking was improved during the diets of the 1560s.
+At the same time, the foundations of religious tolerance in Transylvania were laid during Isabella’s reign.
+The Diet of Torda, in 1557, declared that “everyone may live according to the faith of his choice, provided that he does not interfere with the worship of others”.
+It was the first step towards freedom of religion.
+The Lutheran faith was legalized and this thinking was improved during the diets of the 1560s.

 The fortified church of Torda (Source: Csetri Elek, https://muvelodes.net)

-A group of the Transylvanian lords made a conspiration against Isabella in 1558.
-Their plan was to make the Queen resign and give the power to her son.
-The Queen snared the plotters to Kolozsvár (Cluj, Klausenburg) namely Antal Kendy and Ferenc Bebek, and had them killed at night.
-Later, she fabricated a case of treason to justify the murder.
-One could see a very basic characteristic of the Queen in this action.
-Although she was described as a very lovely and beautiful woman, she had significant manly characteristics.
-Many times she could go mad with such hysteria and rage that was frightening.
-Some say, she must have inherited this from her mother, she had Italian descent, and she was Queen Bona Sforza of Poland.
+A group of Transylvanian lords plotted against Isabella in 1558.
+They planned to force the queen to resign and hand over power to her son.
+The queen lured the conspirators to Kolozsvár (Cluj), namely Kendy Antal and Bebek Ferenc, and had them killed at night.
+Later she invented a case of treason to justify the murder.
+One could see a very basic characteristic of the queen in this action.
+Although she was described as a very lovely and beautiful woman, she had significant masculine characteristics.
+She could often go mad with such hysteria and rage that it was frightening.
+Some say she must have inherited this from her mother, who was of Italian descent and was Queen Bona Sforza of Poland.
 Isabella died on 15 September 1559.

 The tombstone of Queen Isabella in Gyulafehérvár

-It would be thrilling to read a historical novel about her life.
+It would be exciting to read a historical novel about her life.

 Source: partly from Szibler Gábor